Some relations deduced from regularized double shuffle relations of multiple zeta values: Introduction

 where the sequence $\{d_k\}$ is defined by $d_0=1$, $d_1=0$, $d_2=1$ and $d_k=d_{k-2}+d_{k-3}$ for all integers $k\geqslant 3$.
 This result was first proved by A. B. Goncharov \cite{Goncharov} and independently by T. Terasoma \cite{Terasoma}.
 The well-known dimension conjecture claims that the dimension of the vector space $\mathcal{Z}_k$ is exactly $d_k$, which was proposed by D. Zagier \cite{Zagier}.

-Since $d_k$ is far less than $2^{k-2}$, the number of the admissible indexes of weight $k$, there must be a lot of linear (algebraic) relations among multiple zeta values.
+Since $d_k$ is far less than $2^{k-2}$, the number of the admissible indices of weight $k$, there must be a lot of linear (algebraic) relations among multiple zeta values.
 Here we recall the regularized double shuffle relations from \cite{Ihara-Kaneko-Zagier,Racinet}, which are conjectured to give all algebraic relations of multiple zeta values.

 As a subset of the field $\mathbb{R}$ of real numbers, $\mathcal{Z}$ is not only a subspace but also a subalgebra, which is because a product of two multiple zeta values is a sum of multiple zeta values.
 There are two different ways to multiple two multiple zeta values.
-First one is using the infinite series representations as displaying in the following example:
+The first one uses the infinite series representations as displaying in the following example:

-We call such products stuffle products.
-Second one is using the so called Drinfel'd iterated integral representations.
+Such type products are called the stuffle products.
+The second one uses the so called Drinfel'd iterated integral representations.
 In fact, for an admissible index $\mathbf{k}=(k_1,\ldots,k_n)$, we have

 with